zachcmadsen/chmi/README.md

 # chmi

-`chmi` is a command line tool for changing monitor inputs on Windows.
+`chmi` is a command-line tool for changing monitor inputs on Windows.

 ## Usage